 Pre-cast concrete steps are used to take you from the yard level to the porch level and there will be an 8” step from the concrete pad of the porch into the front door.
 Porch posts will be a vinyl covered decorative type post, normally positioned 8’ apart.
 There are many different styles of rails to choose from so they are not normally included in the porch price, unless specified.
 The roof pitch will vary from a 3/12 to 7/12 pitch depending upon design, all valleys are laced.
 It will have fascia, soffit, downspouts and gutters that all match the house.
 The ceiling will be vinyl with ceiling fan box(s) installed and wired.

+Our Optional Garages will be studded on 16″ centers with 2×4 studs with R11 Fiberglass insulation in the walls and blown in insulation in the ceiling.
+There will be 1 walk through door and two 9′ electric garage doors.
+There will be 2 windows and four fluorescent lights on three way switches and at least 2 exterior lights.
 The walls will be drywalled, finished and primed with electrical outlets spaced 6 ft. apart, with GFI protection.
-The foundation of the garage will be a minimum of 32″ deep and the 4″ floor will be within 8″ of the house floor.
-The floor will have a drain going to the outside.
+The foundation of the Garage will be a minimum of 32″ deep and the 4″ floor will be within 8″ of the house floor with a drain going to the outside.

 Cape Cod homes are distinguished in style by higher pitched roofs, which create habitable second story living areas.
 They are the quintessential American home filled with charm and practicality.